patrickhallinan/hello-proxygen/README.md

 ## Overview

 `hello-proxygen` is a minimal HTTP server built with proxygen, Facebook's event-driven HTTP framework.
 It supports GET and POST requests, includes feature and performance tests, and serves as a starting point for exploring Proxygen's capabilities.
-The server responds to requests at `http://localhost:8080` and includes a test server for automated testing.
+By default, the server responds to requests at `http://localhost:8080` and includes a test server for automated testing.

 ## Documentation